-One of our sources is the Old English epic Beowulf (c.
+One of these sources from antiquity is the Old English epic Beowulf (c.
 675–700), which harkens back to the techniques of oral poetry but was created as a work of written literature.
 It was written as a single epic, combining three or four stories and probably using Vergil’s Aeneid as its model.
 Beowulf is set in pagan Scandinavia, but it is also imbued with Christian ideas.

 In contrast, the later Norse sources usually include quotations from earlier poems encapsulated in narrative prose sagas.
 The most famous of these is the saga of the Danish king Hrólf Kraki (c.
 13th century A.D.), which discusses the same figures that are seen in Beowulf, but where Beowulf deals with figures from the first half of the 6th century, the saga of Hrólf Kraki concentrates on the generation after Beowulf.

-A number of chronicles and legendary histories have also come down to us, written in Latin by Danish authors.
-The most important of these was penned by Saxo Grammaticus (c.
+Many chronicles and legendary histories have also come down to us, written in Latin by Danish authors.
+The most important of these were penned by Saxo Grammaticus (c.
 1150–1216), a Danish cleric writing in the age of the Christian king Valdemar I (r.
 1157–1182).

 Again, the Norse accounts were written without an understanding of the fragmented political geography that must have existed before the Viking Age and in the time of Beowulf.
 These accounts have already cast the heroes of these sagas into the classic three kingdoms.

 Learn more about the Vikings in Medieval History